alevyinroc/Presentations/Developers - Let's be Friends/outline.md

        * stored procedures will let us tune queries without having to update the application.
 Abstraction is helpful!
      * Direct queries vs. stored procs vs. prepared statements
      * Demo: impact on plan cache for each
- * Stored proc - include debug and verify modes
- * Come to me with your queries and let's work through them together

 ## Inefficiencies

  * Why do we care?
    * Memory's cheap, but SQL Server has memory limits on everything but Enterprise Edition
    * CPUs have *lots* of cores (up to 72), but again - licensing limits
- * Write a good WHERE clause
-   * Don't filter in the app, be as specific as possible when telling SQL Server what you want
-   * HME example - one property, copy/paste Excel vs. WHERE (20 seconds vs. sub-second)
-   * SARGability
-     * Functions in `WHERE` clause
-     * Why use UPPER() when the database is in a case-insensitive collation?
-   * We don't want to saturate or wait for the network
- * Give SQL Server every bit of information possible so that it can make a good decision
-   * The more SQL Server knows about your data, the less work it has to do

  * Solution: Know your indexes, know your data types, know your relationships

 ## Accuracy & Speed